nmaier/repagination/Readme.md

 Re-Pagination
 ===

-This add-on is mostly a rewrite of the old re-pagination/antipagination extension for Firefox.
+This add-on is an update of the old re-pagination/antipagination extension for Firefox 57+.
-Lev assigned ownership over to this project, so that this incarnation is now the official one.
+Nils Maier has not assigned ownership over to this project, so this is still a fork.

 Features
 ===

-* Fully restartless
+* WebExtension compatible with Firefox Quantum
-* Should prevent some |jank|ing compared to the original extension
+* Compatible with more sites
 * All, limited and slideshow